Bread Dad

 • Please read the tips section below for extra information on how to make this recipe successfully.

-Tips – Whole Wheat Chocolate Chip Banana Bread
+Helpful Tips – Whole Wheat Chocolate Chip Banana Bread

 • The tips below are designed to help whole wheat banana bread “novices” and/or people with limited baking experience.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

 • Use RIPE bananas for the BEST results.
 Ripe bananas are soft and usually yellow with many small black spots.
 Hard yellow/green(ish) bananas are too starchy and have a lot less banana flavor.

-• In case, you like to use cups versus banana “sizes”… 3 large-sized bananas equal roughly 1 1/3 to 1 2/3 cups of mashed bananas (not sliced bananas).
+• FYI – 3 large-sized bananas equal roughly 1 1/3 to 1 2/3 cups of mashed bananas (not sliced bananas).
 3 medium-sized bananas equal roughly 1 to 1 1/4 cups of mashed bananas (not sliced bananas).
 Of course, banana sizes can vary greatly… and my version of medium and large-sized bananas may differ from yours!
-Use 1 1/2 cups of mashed bananas for the most accurate results.
+Always measure your mashed bananas with a measuring cup or kitchen scale for more consistent banana bread results.

 • This recipe uses a “kid friendly” 1 1/2 cups of mini chocolate chips (as this banana bread is stuffed with chocolate).
 For a more “adult friendly” whole wheat banana bread, you should probably use only 1 cup of mini chocolate chips.